8th Jun, 2020

 If you have to finish this story, what would your ending be?

 Poonam: Change is necessary as a routine will always have a saturation point.
 There are many different and creative solutions to one problem.
 So the key goal is to solve and not the path.
 If the recipe is good even if it does not follow the traditional way then it is acceptable.
-The benefit of accepting is restaurant can have more food items with the same resources.
+The benefit of accepting is restaurants can have more food items with the same resources.
 People will also get variety and will not saturate.
 So when we accept new solutions to challenges we get many different benefits in terms of ease, cost, variations, etc.

 Shirish: 1.
 We have to adjust/ get adjusted to our tools and techniques as per the demand.